mkredzel/simple-e-commerce-website/README.md

-# e-commerce-website
+# simple-e-commerce-website

-This is a sample application that demonstrates an E-commerce website.

-The application loads products from MongoDB database and displays them.
+The application loads products from MongoDB and displays them to the user.
+Users can add items to the shopping basket and check out their orders.
+Staff has access to a simple CMS page, where they can perform CRUD management.